usama-nadeem-turing/swe_bench_few_shots_study/README.md

 - Models are loaded in bfloat16 precision by default to save memory
 - Intermediate results are saved periodically to prevent data loss
 - The code includes robust error handling for model loading with multiple fallback options
+- Make sure you have accepted the Meta license agreement before using the model